DracotMolver/react-examples/PortalVideo/README.md

     * tom

 ## TODO
-* Add shuffle videos to watch when the user is watching a video.
+* Add shuffle videos to watch when the user is watching a different video.
-* Update the rate when the user is rating
+* Update the rate - realtime - when the user is rating.